 Monitor the status of the following items periodically when printing to ensure trouble-free operation and optimal print quality:

-- Film Alignment: To avoid a possible head strike, ensure that the film running through the printer, across the bridge, and through the oven assembly is now skewed.
+- Film Alignment: Confirm that the film runs straight through the printer, across the bridge, and through the oven assembly.
+Center it with the yellow stickers’ alignment lines and at the opening to the Dust-Curing Machine where the bridge rests.
 Pause printing and adjust as needed to correct any skewing.

-- Powder shaking: activate as needed to remove excess powder from the film
+- Powder shaking: Adjust as needed to effectively remove excess powder.

-- Waste ink bottle: monitor the fluid level and empty before it exceeds 2/3 full
+- Waste ink bottle: Monitor the level before running a head clean and empty the bottle before it exceeds 2/3 full.

-- Powder: If the powder dispenser supply is depleted, turn off the applicator rotation and recycle powder from the catch tray to the dispenser.
+- Powder: If the powder dispenser supply is depleted, briefly pause printing and refill the supply.